bweggersen/azure-storage-hang/README.md

 ## Results

 I ran the scripts above five times for each method.
-On average, 10 download streams would hang with @azure/storage-blob, and 7 would hang with axios.

-See raw data in the `logs/` folder.
+See the various `*.sh` scripts in the root.
+Remember to add env variables.

 ### @azure/storage-blob

+Raw log: logs/azureBlobSDK-results.txt

 | Started | Completed |
 | ------- | --------- |